nextsigner/quiron/README.md

 # quiron

-Repositorio main is the official repository.
+Repositorio master is the official repository.